macroing/Dayflower/README.md

 -------------
 The documentation for this library can be found in the Javadocs that are generated when building it.

-All documentation in the `documentation` folder of this repository will be removed in the future.
-Some of the documentation has already been removed.
-The documentation that was removed can be found in the Javadocs.

 Dependencies
 ------------
  - [Java 8](http://www.java.com)